RENCI-NRIG/impact/prdn.md

-# Protected Research Data Network (PRDN)
+# ImPACT (Infrastructure for Privacy-Assured CompuTations)

+ImPACT will free researchers to focus more fully on science by supporting the analysis of multi-institutional data while satisfying relevant regulations and interests.
+It is designed to facilitate secure cooperative analysis, meeting a pressing need in the research community.
+ImPACT seeks to develop an integrative model for management of trust, deploying a collection of supportive mechanisms at scale into a model cyber-infrastructure.
+The project develops methodologies with best practices in networking, data management, security, and privacy preservation to fit a variety of use cases.

 ## Installation: Major Components

-ImPACT has configured two types of environments to support researchers in sharing data and collaborating on its analysis.
-The first one discussed on this page is the full Proconsul Environment.
-It requires more resources to implement than the second one, the Abridged Proconsul Environment.
+ImPACT has configured two types of protected research data networks (PRDN) to support researchers in sharing data and collaborating on its analysis.
+Both PRDNs attempt to accomplish the same functions.
+- Both provide secure authentication and authorization of users.
+- Both provide a remote desktop view into a private network for sharing data and accessing services and software.
+- Both are firewalled against unwanted inflitration and exfiltration of sensitve data.

+The first one discussed on this page is the _Abridged PRDN_.
+It requires fewer resources to implement and was ImPACT's first step toward the second one, the _PRDN with Proconsul_.
 Choose the environment that works best given your resource situation.
-Condensed installation instructions documenting our experiences installing and configuring the software are below.

-**Proconsul Environment**
+**Abridged PRDN**
+- Linux VMs - _Runs all the software (e.g., TurboVNC) necessary for the private network and hosts a secure data staging server._
+- TurboVNC - _Provides secure authentication and authorization of users, and a remote desktop view (with the Linux operating system) into the private network._
+- Singularity Client - _Specially configured software that allows access to download data analysis applications stored in Odum's Singularity Hub._
+- Odum's Singularity Hub - _Stores Singularity images (see https://singularity.lbl.gov/) of end-user data analysis applications._

+**PRDN with Proconsul**
 - Prerequisites for Identity Management
-  - Shibboleth with optional Grouper — _for authentication and authorization_
+  - Shibboleth with optional Grouper — _Provides secure authentication and authorization of users._
-  - Active Directory Domain Controller — _to hold temporary accounts used for temporal virtual machine login_
+  - Active Directory Domain Controller — _Holds temporary accounts used for temporal virtual machine login._
-- Containers for Secured Analysis Software
-  - Singularity Hub — _for storing Singularity images of end-user applications_
+- Odum's Singularity Hub — _Stores Singularity images (see https://singularity.lbl.gov/) of end-user data analysis applications._
-- ImPACT's Instantiation of Proconsul
+- ImPACT's Instantiation of Proconsul - _A secured interface (i.e., remote desktop view, either with Linux or Windows operating systems) into the private network, firewalled against unwanted data infiltration/exfiltration._

-  - Proconsul's author, [Rob Carter](https://github.com/carte018), has excellent, detailed instructions [here](https://github.com/carte018/Proconsul/tree/master/Dockerized).
+  Proconsul's author, [Rob Carter](https://github.com/carte018), has excellent, detailed instructions [here](https://github.com/carte018/Proconsul/tree/master/Dockerized).

-**Abridged Proconsul Environment**
-- Linux VMs
-- TurboVNC
-- Singularity Client

 **Testing and Maintenance**
 - Jenkins — _for continuous integration testing of Singularity images_

+Condensed installation instructions documenting our experiences installing and configuring the software are below.

+## Abridged PRDN

+Information coming soon.

+### Linux VMs

+### TurboVNC

+### Singularity Client

+### Odum's Singularity Hub

+## PRDN with Proconsul

 ### _Prerequisite:_ Shibboleth, optional Grouper